 The Group's management considers that as at the reporting period, active legal proceedings on such matters will not have any significant influence on its financial position.

-38. Financial risk management
+37. Financial risk management

-The Group has exposure to the following risks arising from financial instruments:
+The Group has exposure to the following risks arising from the use of financial instruments:

 - a) credit risk;

 - b) liquidity risk;

 - c) market risk;

 - d) livestock disease risk.

 Risk management framework